Excitement for Ghanaians As British High Commission Opens Job Vacancies for National Service Interns

 Who qualifies for British High Commission jobs?

-The UK government's diplomatic mission announced it is hiring proactive and detail-orientated final-year Ghanaian students from recognised tertiary institutions for national service internships at the Foreign, Commonwealth and Development Office (Policy & Political roles).
+The UK government's diplomatic mission announced it is hiring proactive and detail-oriented final-year Ghanaian students from recognised tertiary institutions for national service internships at the Foreign, Commonwealth and Development Office (Policy & Political roles).

 As part of the requirements, interested applicants should currently be enrolled in relevant degree programmes at their various universities.